Why Maine Law? In three words: Community, Faculty, and Opportunity.

 A quality legal education is anything but limiting.
 Our students develop their talents inside and outside the classroom through an array of co-curricular activities that help our community see past the ordinary.
 Our small size allows Maine Law to be responsive to each student’s interests, ensuring that students graduate having achieved—and exceeded—their goals.

 It’s not unusual to run into Maine’s Chief Justice, state leaders, or members of the Congressional delegation in our halls.
-Maine Law is a frequent stop for leaders of the bar and various civic and business organizations, and our Judge Frank M. Coffin Lecture on Law and Public Service has drawn inspiring public servants including U.S. Supreme Court Justice Ruth Bader Ginsburg and former U.S. Labor Secretary Robert Reich.
+Maine Law is a frequent stop for leaders of the bar and various civic and business organizations, and our Judge Frank M. Coffin Lecture on Law and Public Service has drawn inspiring public servants including the late U.S. Supreme Court Justice Ruth Bader Ginsburg and former U.S. Labor Secretary Robert Reich.

 Every year, the finalists in our school’s Moot Court competition argue their cases before all the justices of the state’s highest court.
 Our students learn to tie their intellectual pursuits to practical, career-focused excellence – and lifetimes of success.